muhammedbashar/customer_behavior_analysis_M/README.md

 6- Open the Power BI file and refresh the connection.

-7- Review the report and presentation files for summarized insights.
+7- Review the report and presentation files for summarised insights.

 ## Key Takeaway